patatoa/LofiGet/README.md

-# Lofi Girl Get
+# Lofi Get

-A python app that grabs the current frame of "Chill Lo-Fi Beats to study to" and upload it to storage.
+This is a monorepo lofiweatherreport.com and supporting services.

+## Application Directories

+- lofi-weather-report: Source code for the website https://www.lofiweatherreport.com
+- lofiget: Python app that screenshots the "Chill Lofi beats" stream, analyzes, and records findings.

 ## Credits

 - https://github.com/qaixerabbas/youtube-frame-capture